Avoid The Chills While Staying Fit This Winter

 Speaking of Stretching…

 We generally think of stretching as something we do before a workout begins.
-The truth is, cold weather reduces muscular range-of-motion by causing muscles to contract and tighten.
+The truth is, cold weather reduces the muscular range of motion by causing muscles to contract and tighten.
 This doesn’t just increase our chances of sustaining strains and sprains; research suggests that stretching before workouts also impedes the body’s performance.
 Save the stretch for last, and opt for dynamic warm-up exercises like lunges, squats, jumping jacks, and arm circles.

 Protect Your Lungs